wrpkm/PlugProxy/README.md

 PlugProxy 2.0
 -------------

-Full documentation is online at http://www.bbzzdd.com/plugproxy
+Original full documentation is online at http://www.bbzzdd.com/plugproxy

 - Added the ability to direct activity into a log file.
 - Added incoming and outgoing delay frequency and times to allow testing of network latency issues.